 Have you ever been in bad situations?
-Of course you have – we all had.
+Of course you have – we all have.

 And the first thing you thought doing was to get out as fast as possible from the bad situations, right?
 But the more you run from it, the more it will affect you the second time you’ll encounter it.